 LED Status Description Off No power is present or the LED has been turned off from the CLI.
 Yellow Steady on The AP is initializing, or an initialization exception has occurred.
 Flashing at 1 Hz No radio cards have been detected.
-Gre Flashing at 2 Hz The Ethernet interfaces have been shut down and no mesh links have been established.
-Green Steady on The AP has started up and registered to an AC, but is in standby state (no associated clients).
-Flashing at 0.5 Hz The AP is starting up, but has not registered to an AC.
+Flashing at 2 Hz The Ethernet interfaces are down and no mesh links are established.
+Green Steady on The AP has registered to an AC, but does not have any associated clients.
+Flashing at 0.5 Hz The AP has started up but has not registered to any AC.
 Flashing at 1 Hz Only the 2.4G radio has associated clients.
 Flashing at 2 Hz The AP is upgrading the image.
-Flashing at 1 Hz Only the 5G radio has associated clients.
-Alternating bat 1 Hz netween green and blue Both the 2.4G and 5G radios have associated clients.
+Blue Flashing at 1 Hz Only the 5G radio has associated clients.
+Alternating between green and blue at 1 Hz Both the 2.4G and 5G radios have associated clients.